| This

 discussion will be basic terminology, application, and

+safety.
 A typical power system is shown in the

 figure.
 Electrical systems always convert an available